With summer coming to an end in Auburn, now is a great time to get a head start on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-You’ll only need a couple of items:
+You’ll only need a few tools:

 • Wet-dry vacuum and hose with a soft brush attachment